Boris Johnson, who almost died of covid-19, wishes Trump a ‘speedy recovery’

 Perhaps surprisingly, some of the most harsh criticism of Johnson these days comes from the libertarian wing of his Conservative Party, who worry that the jolly old Johnson is now beset, like some past English king or a Shakespeare charter, by dark clouds and portents of doom.

-Toby Young, writing in The Spectator, where Johnson once served as editor in chief, quoted a friend saying that surviving a near-death experience can affect people in one of two ways.
+Toby Young, writing in the Spectator, where Johnson once served as editor in chief, quoted a friend saying that surviving a near-death experience can affect people in one of two ways.

 “Either you become more devil-may-care, thinking it could all end at any moment so why not live life to the full; or you become super-cautious, having been left feeling vulnerable by your brush with mortality,” Young wrote.
 “According to that armchair psychologist, Boris has gone through door number two.”